Meadowdale Beach Park

 Shelter hours: 7:00 a.m. until 1 hour prior to dusk

 Pedestrian Access Tunnel

 Access to the salt water beach at Meadowdale Park through the tunnel serves both fish and humans alike.
-The tunnel does at times close temporarily due to the large amount of silt that has built up over the winter storms on the park side and silt on the other side of the tunnel brought in during high tides.
+The tunnel is temporarily closed due to the large amount of silt that has built up over the recent storms on the park side and silt on the other side of the tunnel brought in during high tides.